The 3 Best Stretches for Windsurfing

 Most Common Windsurfing Injuries

 As with any water sport, drowning is always a concern.
 Along with this possibility, the faster moving high-wind windsurfing can result in other water related injuries such as aspiration of water and eardrum ruptures.
-Traumatic injuries make up the majority of windsurfing injuries, although chronic injuries may still occur.
+Traumatic, or acute injuries make up the majority of windsurfing injuries, although chronic injuries may still occur.

 Windsurfing, when proper safety equipment is used, is relatively safe, but injuries do occur.
-Some common injuries associated with windsurfing are ankle sprains, shoulder dislocation, Lisfranc fracture dislocation, and lower back pain.
+Some common injuries associated with windsurfing include:

 Injury Prevention Strategies